Xetibo/ReSet-Doc/sections/appendix/UI.typ

   caption: "JetBrains Rider setting search bar"
 )

-On the right side, we display the settings that can be configured.
+The right side displays the settings that can be configured.
 It is dynamically adding new settings to the screen if there's enough space to facilitate it.
 For example, if the user clicks on a category like Connectivity, it will show the WiFi settings and if there is enough space, Bluetooth and VPN settings are also displayed next to it in a grid layout.
 But if the user clicks on the WiFi